Support Group Considerations

 I have all these symptoms, but we've ruled out MCAS with this test.

-DAO is how you fix MCAS/SM.
+DAO is how you treat MCAS/SM.

 That's normal with a mast cell disorder (re something that needs to be evaluated separately).